hackebrot/cookiedozer/README.rst

 Constraints
 -----------

-The tool at hand for creating and deploying an apk, namely `Buildozer`_, is currently in alpha-development stage.
+The tool at hand for creating and deploying an apk, namely `Buildozer`_, is currently in beta stage.

-Buildozer itself doesn’t depend on any library, however you must have a Linux or OSX computer to be able to compile for Android.
+Although it doesn’t depend on any library, you must have a Linux or OSX computer to be able to compile for Android.

 See `Buildozer Docs`_.